smith/college-football-widget/README.md

+*THIS PROJECT IS DEPRECATED AND NO LONGER MAINTAINED.
+PLEASE CONTACT ME IF YOU WOULD LIKE TO BECOME ITS NEW OWNER*

 # College Football Widget

 College football is a [Dashboard Widget](http://www.apple.com/downloads/dashboard/) for [Mac OS X](http://www.apple.com/macosx/) which provides the current football schedule for I-A and I-AA NCAA teams.